Are you sitting in a cluttered home?

 We may fear letting go of things we might need in the future.
 Also, when we get to our sentimental items we may fear letting go of the past.
 Or we might just feel overwhelmed and afraid of the whole idea of decluttering because we don’t think we have enough energy to do it.

 On top of that decluttering doesn’t always happen at the best time.
 Sometime we have to declutter because we are getting older and have to downsize.
-Sometimes we have to declutter for a move.
+Sometimes we have to declutter before moving.

 Last but not least decluttering may be hard for you because you might not even notice it!
 You grew up in a cluttered house and you have cluttered every house you have ever lived in!
 It’s normal to you.
 That’s called clutter blindness.
 But stop!
 Open your eyes.
 You are paying rent to store all that stuff!
 It’s time to evict that junk from your cluttered house!